A Persistence-Driven Edit Distance for Trees with Abstract Weights: Edits of Dendrograms

 \end{itemize} \end{defi}

-By definition the triangle inequality and symmetry must hold, but, up to now, this edit distance is intractable; one would have to search for all the possible finite edit paths which connect two graphs in order to find the minimal ones.
-On top of that, having an edit which is completely \virgolette{for free}, it is not even obvious that $d_E(G,G')>0$ for some graphs.
-However, it is clear that $d_E$ induces a pseudo-metric on classes of graphs up to order two vertices.
+By definition the triangle inequality and symmetry must hold, but, up to now, this edit distance is intractable; one would have to search for all the possible finite edit paths which connect two dendrograms in order to find the minimal ones.
+On top of that, having an edit which is completely \virgolette{for free}, it is not even obvious that $d_E(T,T')>0$ for some dendrograms.
+However, it is clear that $d_E$ induces a pseudo-metric on classes of dendrograms up to degree two vertices.